 The Grade 10 FIB expedition is both an expedition and Service visit to Mae Teng, Northern Thailand.
 It is expected that all FIB students will attend this trip, but we also offer limited places to the rest of the Grade 10 cohort.
 The emphasis is on adventure, service and environmental sustainability, and is an excellent opportunity for Grade 10 to celebrate the completion of their IGCSE studies.
 Activities include white water rafting, trekking, and visits to hill tribes.

-The visit inspires students to think creatively about their further involvement in the Community Action and Service (CAS) component of the IB Diploma and in particular their participation in the Challenge Week programme.
+The visit inspires students to think creatively about their further involvement in the Creativity, Activity and Service (CAS) component of the IB Diploma and in particular their participation in the Challenge Week programme.

 Grade 11 & 12

-Expeditions are a core component of the IB CAS programme where students devise their own mini expeditions of differing challenges, duration and costs.
+Expeditions are a core component of the IB Creativity, Activity and Service programme (CAS) where students devise their own mini expeditions of differing challenges, duration and costs.
 We call this venture ‘Challenge Week’.
 Examples include students who have organised and trained for conservation projects in the Gili Islands of Indonesia to a climbing expedition in Taiwan and trekking in Vietnam.